Shacker01/build-security-camera-with-python/README.md

 # build-security camera-with-python
-easy with just few lines of
+easy with just few lines of codes